misterorion/misterorion.com/content/posts/caddy-precompress.md

 ---
-title: "Precompressed Brotli and GZIP with Caddy"
+title: "Precompressed Brotli and Gzip with Caddy"
 date: "2021-12-23"
 slug: "caddy-server-brotli"
 description: "You are serving your website with Caddy.
 Great!
 You’re an awesome person.
 Become even more awesome and serve your assets using the exciting Brotli compression algorithm."